Babu Chiri Sherpa

-Babu Chiri Sherpa (June 22, 1965 – April 29, 2001) was a Sherpa mountaineer from Nepal.
+Babu Chiri Sherpa (22 June 1965 – 29 April 2001) was a Nepalese Sherpa mountaineer.
 He reached the summit of Mount Everest ten times.
 He held two world records on Everest.
-He spent 21 hours on the summit of Everest without auxiliary oxygen, a record which still stands, and he made the fastest ascent of Everest in 16 hours and 56 minutes.
+He spent 21 hours on the summit of Mount Everest without auxiliary oxygen, a record which still stands, and he made the fastest ascent of Mount Everest in 16 hours and 56 minutes.
 An accomplished mountaineer, his life dream was to build schools in Nepal.

 Early life

 Babu Chiri Sherpa was born in Taksindu, a small Sherpa village near Salleri, the headquarters of Solukhumbu District in Nepal.
 As a child he spent most of his time helping his parents on their farm.
 Babu Chiri received no formal education as no schools existed in his or surrounding villages.

 Babu had taught himself to read, and his life dream was to build a school.

 As a boy, Chiri was amazed by the mountains that surrounded his village.
 Many Sherpas support themselves by guiding and portering in the mountains.
 The legend of Tenzing Norgay, and Norgay himself, influenced Chiri.